tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 responses are included in the header of the next block, either via a Merkle root or directly, so all nodes must agree on exactly what they are.

-For this reason, it is recommended that applications not be exposed to any external user or process except via the ABCI connections to a consensus engine like Tendermint Core.
+For this reason, it is recommended that application state is not exposed to any external user or process except via the ABCI connections to a consensus engine like Tendermint Core.
 The Application must only change its state based on input from block execution (`FinalizeBlock` calls), and not through